Kadamattathu Kathanar

 Kadamattathu Kathanar was a kathanar (priest) who, according to legends, possessed magical powers.
-He was an ordained deacon of Kadamattom Church in the 9th century, in Kadamattam near Muvattupuzha in Ernakulam district, Kerala.
+He was an ordained deacon of Kadamattom Church in the 4th century, in Kadamattam near Kolenchery in Ernakulam district, Kerala.
 According to legends, his real name was Poulose and he was the disciple of bishop Mar Abo.
 The church's history is undocumented, surviving solely through local legends.
 The tales surrounding Kathanar encapsulate the experiences of the local populace, conveyed through elements of magic and sorcery.
 These tales portray him as a priest with supernatural powers, employed for the common good.

 Historicity

 In medieval legends, history and fables were combined inextricably.
 The story of Kadamattathu Kathanar might be a mixture of history and fables.
 Currently there is no certain proof that he really existed, but the fact that a real priest lived in that area in the ninth century cannot be denied.
 History points out the existence of Christians in the area from around 2nd or 3rd century of the Christian Era.